 The Flinn Foundation seeks proposals from teams with innovative solutions to well-defined and compelling clinical needs in the areas of precision medicine, diagnostics, devices, therapeutics, and health-care delivery processes.
 Proposed projects must have reached a point where they have significant potential to turn bench results into viable products or systems impacting patients in Arizona and beyond.

 This program supports teams that include both scientists and clinicians affiliated with Arizona-based research institutions and/or health-care systems.
 Funded projects must focus on bringing new products and services to benefit patients.
-The deadline to apply for the 2023 program was Feb.
-3.

 For a research team to qualify for the program: